iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

  - The EAP Tunnel prevents authentication packet from being read
  - PEAP-MSCHAPv2 and EAP-TLS encrypt all information sent through the air
  - Not easily to setup & manage even for SOHO networks
+ - You could setup home router as the RADIUS server, however

 **Explain Wi-Fi Protected Access 3 (WPA3):**
  - *Brute Force Protection*: more secure even with weaker passwords